Calanthe/Calanthe.github.io/_drafts/2016-06-14-mastermind-react-es6-webpack.markdown

 {% endhighlight %}

 The new `selectedPeg` state is set when one of the right pegs was selected `this.setState({ selectedPeg: event.target.value });`.
 Every peg in the game is represented as an `<input>` so its value is really easy to get.
-After changing the `selectedPeg` state, React takes care of the re-rendering and the just selected peg is set as active.
+After changing the `selectedPeg` state, React takes care of the re-rendering and the selected peg is set as active.

 You can see here the `startsWith` ES6 method, which determines whether a string 'peg' begins with the characters of another string, in this example - name of the input on the `CodePegs` board.

 In the situation when the peg on the decoding board is selected, the `currentGuess` state is updated: `this.setState({ currentGuess: this.state.currentGuess.set(event.target.value - 1, this.state.selectedPeg) });`.
-The `currentGuess` is a `Map` structure, where a proper element identified by a `event.target.value - 1` key, has to be changed to the preselected peg: `this.state.selectedPeg`.
+The `currentGuess` is a `Map` structure, where a proper value identified by a `event.target.value - 1` key, has to be changed to the preselected peg: `this.state.selectedPeg`.

 Once again, after changing the `state`, React renders the updated board.